 As a K-12 content producer, Lori has created resources with a wide variety of publishers and teachers, including Annenberg Learner’s Introduction to World Literature series and website.
 Education is a dynamic force for good and Lori is happy to be a part of it.

 Michele McLeod is Senior Program Officer at Annenberg Learner.
 She oversees production contracts for video courses and also works with a great team on communications.
 For Michele, working at Annenberg Learner is like getting to take every college course you missed and learning from all the great teachers you never had.

 Rusul Alrubail is an education writer, consultant, and blogger.
 She is also the Chief Education Officer of The Writing Project.
 Alrubail has taught English and literature courses to college and undergraduate students.
 Her work focuses on teacher professional development and training, pedagogical practices in and out of the classroom, English language learners, equity & social justice and media literacy as a means for professional development.
 Alrubail believes in the power of student voice and agency as one of the main elements that can shift education forward and empower others to create positive change in people's lives.

 Shea is a former high school English teacher but also taught Math for a few years as well.
 She loves working for such a well-respected source of educational resources for teachers like Annenberg Learner and being able to connect with her favorite kind of people..teachers!

-Stacie is a communications associate for Annenberg Learner, and an editor and contributing writer of the Learner Log blog.
+Stacie is the Senior Coordinator for Marketing & Communications at Annenberg Learner and an editor and contributing writer of the Learner Log blog.
 Stacie taught Spanish and remedial reading and math classes for six years at a charter high school in Washington, D.C.
 She has also written curricula in several disciplines and worked on various professional development projects.
 Stacie enjoys working at Annenberg Learner because she loves helping teachers find resources for lessons and she gets to learn something new almost every day.